-On August 2, 2016 we closed the initial public offering of our common stock, which resulted in the sale of 4,120,000 shares of our common stock at a public offering price of \$10.00 per share.
+On August 2, 2016, we closed the initial public offering of our common stock, which resulted in the sale of 4,120,000 shares of our common stock at a public offering price of \$10.00 per share.
 We received net proceeds from the initial public offering of approximately \$35.4 million, after deducting underwriting discounts and approximately \$2.9 million of transaction expenses.
 In connection with the closing of the initial public offering, all of our outstanding redeemable convertible preferred stock automatically converted to common stock on August 2, 2016.
 At August 2, 2016, we did not have any redeemable convertible preferred stock issued or outstanding.

 Our business is affected by seasonality.
-In the first quarter of each year, when most patients have started a new insurance year and have not met their annual out-of-pocket payment obligations, we experience substantially reduced demand for our products.
-We typically experience higher sales in the third and fourth quarters as a result of patients having paid their annual insurance deductibles in full, thereby reducing their out-of-pocket costs for our products, or because patients often spend the remaining balances in their healthcare flexible spending accounts at that time.
-This seasonality applies only to purchases of our products by patients covered by commercial insurance and is not relevant to Medicare, Medicaid, or Veterans Administration hospitals, as those payers do not have plans that include patient deductibles for purchases of our products.
+In the first quarter of each year, when most patients have started a new insurance year and have not yet met their annual out-of-pocket payment obligations, we experience substantially reduced demand for our products.
+We typically experience higher sales in the third and fourth quarters as a result of patients having paid their annual insurance deductibles in full, thereby reducing their out-ofpocket costs for our products, and because patients often spend the remaining balances in their healthcare flexible spending accounts at that time.
+This seasonality applies only to purchases of our products by patients covered by commercial insurance and is not relevant to Medicare, Medicaid or the Veterans Administration, as those payers either do not have plans that have declining deductibles over the course of the plan year or do not have plans that include patient deductibles for purchases of our products.